What general rules, requirements and procedures govern the filing of insurance claims?

 The policy can specify a time period during which a claim must be notified.
 The remedy for late notice is a reduction in the indemnification proportionate to any loss incurred by the insurer due to the late notice.
 A statute of limitation always provides an ultimate deadline to notify a claim.

-In the case of business insurance, the insurer is entitled to deny a claim if the insured has failed to notified the insurer within one year of the occurrence of the insured event, provided that the policy contains a clause to that effect.
+In the case of business insurance, the insurer is entitled to deny a claim if the insured has failed to notify the insurer within one year of the occurrence of the insured event, provided that the policy contains a clause to that effect.

 What is the time bar for filing claims?